nicolasmesser/mpl-docs.ferranfigueredo.com/docs/book-options/book-details.md

 ## Meta

-The "Meta" section is where you can define the metadata that will be part of your book once it has been converted to the e-book format you want.
-Information such as the language, the publication date, the cover of the book, the name of the publisher or Copyright data.
+The "Meta" section is where you can define the metadata that will be part of your book once it has been converted to the ebook format you want.
+Information such as the language, the publication date, the cover of the book, the name of the publisher, or Copyright data.

 All this information also adds weight to the internals of your book, so it can appear in the first positions of the search discovery in web book distributors such as Amazon.